syahanp/random-user-finder/README.md

 ### State Management
 By using React Query as cache storage for server state data, this application no longer need global state management.
 The state in this application is purely just storing the state of a UI.
 Hence, the name is **state**: used to store the state of the UI, not the data.
-Usually, the common way of doing it is using React Context or Redux.
+Usually, the common way to implement global state management is using React Context or Redux.

 ## How I Optimize the App